Solar Panels Utah — Costs, Savings & Payback

 To give you a reliable picture, these estimates are built on strictly conservative assumptions: no expired incentives, includes ~4%/yr electricity rate increases (EIA historical avg), Full Retail NEM (1:1) — every exported kWh credited at full rate.
 While other sites inflate their numbers to close a sale, we show reality — so the savings you see here are savings you can actually count on.

-Get My Exact Savings →Utah Solar Data at a Glance
+Utah Solar Data at a Glance

 Utah makes solar panels viable in 2026 through strong sun resources.
 At 5.58 peak sun hours daily — above the national average — Utah solar panels generate enough kilowatt-hours to meaningfully offset monthly bills and deliver $63,926 – $127,145 in 25-year lifetime savings.

-Why Solar Makes Financial Sense in Utah
+Why Solar Panels in Utah Make Financial Sense

 - At $0.1375/kWh, Utah's rate is below average — but 5.58 daily sun hours and a 3–5%/year rate increase trend still make solar panels Utah a sound long-term investment